 Be responsible for all Society reports including those officially required by the provincial government.

-Be the custodian of the Society’s seal.
+Should any officer leave office during the course of the year, the Board shall elect another director to fulfill the duties of that officer until such time as the post is filled by election at the inaugural board meeting following the next annual general meeting.

-Should any officer leave office during the course of the year, the Board shall elect another director to fulfil the duties of that officer until such time as the post is filled by election at the inaugural board meeting following the next annual general meeting.
+ARTICLE VI – BOARD MEETINGS

-BYLAW VI – MEETINGS
+1. BOARD QUORUM

-Board meetings shall be held:
+Any seven directors of the Board shall constitute a quorum.
+A simple majority shall call all votes.

-Providing a quorum of at least seven members of the Board will be present.
+2. Board meetings shall be held at least eight times a year at the request of an officer and two directors of the Board or at the request of a majority of the directors of the Board, providing that written notice has been given to all members of the Board with the purpose stated, at least one week in advance.

-At such time and place as designated by the president or first vice-president.
+Participation by Telephone or Other Communications Facilities

-Monthly, but no less than eight times a year.
+If all of the directors of the Society consent, a director may participate in a meeting of the Board or of a committee of directors by telephonic or electronic means that permits all participants to communicate adequately with each other during the meeting.
+A director participating by such means is deemed to be present at that meeting.

-Upon request of another officer and two elected directors.
+Computation of Time

-Upon the request of a majority of the elected directors.
+Where a given number of days’ notice or notice extending over any period is required to be given, the day of service or posting of the notice shall not, unless it is otherwise provided, be counted in such number of days or other period.

-Providing that in subsections (iv) and (v) an advance written notice of one week is given to all members of the Board, with the purpose stated.
+Error or Omission in Giving Notice

-A Society general meeting shall be called:
+No error or accidental omission in giving notice of any Board meeting or any Members’ meeting shall invalidate the meeting or make void any proceedings taken at the meeting.

-At times and places as designated by the Board of Directors.
+ARTICLE VII General Meetings

-For any purpose that the Board of Directors decide will further the work of the Society.
+A Society general meeting shall be calledat times and places as designated by the Board of Directorsfor any purpose that the Board of Directors decide will further the work of the Society.

-Sixty to 120 days after Society fiscal year end, at a time and place to be decided upon by the Board, and to be designated as the annual general meeting of the Society.
+at a time and place to be decided upon by the Board, and to be designated as the annual general meeting of the Society.

 At the call of the president and at any time 23 members are present.